Regina Hall: Career

 In 2012, she portrayed Candace Hall in Steve Harvey's movie Think Like a Man, a romantic comedy based on his book Act Like a Lady, Think Like a Man.
 Hall reprised her role as Candace Sparks in The Best Man Holiday in 2013.
 She believed the characters had evolved from the first film.
 Hall felt The Best Man Holiday was different from any sequel she had ever done before since it was not "immediate" and it had been fourteen years since the release of the original.
 Hall felt the first film had "the joy of the wedding" and in the sequel "they come together for the holidays, but it's deeper than that.
 This one's definitely different, but we still laughed.
 There was so much laughter behind the scenes."
 Hall joked about how all of the male members of the cast were married while all of the women were not, stating that Morris Chestnut was happily married while walking around "with his shirt off!"

-Hall appeared in the 2014 film About Last Night, costarring Kevin Hart.
+Hall appeared in the 2014 film About Last Night, co-starring Kevin Hart.
 She and Hart were seen as the film's highlight as they had a "great dynamic together" and the two were credited with having the funniest lines in the film.
 All of the cast was seen as having a "perfect mix of charisma and likability".
 Jessica Herndon of the Associated Press stated "Hart and Hall are the best part of this film.
 They play the couple you know all too well: fiery, able to press one another's buttons and always caught in the makeup to breakup game."
 Negative reviews of the film also praised the pairing of Hall with Kevin Hart.
 Mick LaSalle of The San Francisco Chronicle expressed that Hart was "well paired for Hall, who matches him for comedy."
 At the time of the film's release, both Hall and Hart expressed interest in working on other projects together.
 About Last Night was her third ensemble film and Hall reflected that she learned from actors she worked with in ensembles.